Sanjay Khan: Early life

-Sanjay Khan was born on 3 January 1941 as Shah Abbas Ali Khan Tanoli in Bangalore, Kingdom of Mysore, British India (now in Karnataka, India) into a Muslim family.
-Son of an immigrant Afghan Pashtun father of the Tanoli tribe, Sadiq Ali Khan Tanoli from Ghazni and an immigrant Persian mother, Bibi Fatima Begum from Iran, with five brothers and two sisters, Dilshad and Khurshid.
-His elder brother is Feroz Khan, who was a successful actor and also produced super hit movies like Dharmatma and Qurbani.
+Sanjay Khan was born on 3 January 1940 as Shah Abbas Ali Khan in Bangalore, Kingdom of Mysore, British India (now in Karnataka, India) into a Muslim family.
+Born to an immigrant Afghan father, Sadiq Ali Khan from Ghazni and a mother of Persian ancestry, Bibi Fatima Begum.

+He had five brothers and two sisters, Dilshad and Khurshid.
+His elder brother Feroz Khan was a well-known actor and produced successful films like Dharmatma and Qurbani.
 His younger brothers Sameer and Shahrukh are businessmen, while Akbar Khan has made magnum opus Taj Mahal: An Eternal Love Story.

 At the age of 12, Khan was taken to a theatre to see Raj Kapoor's Awaara and was mesmerised by the film.
 Following the film, he decided to visit with the actors.
 The manager of the theatre took Khan into the projection room and explained to him how the film is made.
 To Khan, that was a moment of epiphany and he decided to pursue an acting career.
 He obtained Senior Cambridge through Cambridge School in Daryaganj, New Delhi.

-Deciding not to pursue further education, Khan moved to Mumbai where, before joining Bollywood, he assisted John Guillermin, Hollywood film director for the MGM Production of Tarzan Goes to India (1962).
+Deciding not to pursue further education, Khan moved to Mumbai where, before joining Hindi Cinema, he assisted John Guillermin, Hollywood film director for the MGM Production of Tarzan Goes to India (1962) which starred his brother Feroz in a supporting role and Sanjay also appeared in a small role as a pilot.